rackerlabs/support-how-to/content/rackconnect/how-to-prevent-rackconnect-from-overwriting-custom-iptables-rules-on-linux-cloud-servers.md

 -   RackConnect Automation has not updated iptables on the server since `/etc/rackconnect-allow-custom-iptables` was created.

     RackConnect Automation creates a RETURN rule at the end of the `RS-RackConnect-*` chains only when it is operating in merge mode.
-If you have created the `/etc/rackconnect-allow-custom-iptables` file but RackConnect Automation has not yet updated iptables on your server, there will not be a RETURN rule and iptables will stop processing rules as soon as it reaches the end of the relevant `RS-RackConnect-*` chain.
-You can remedy the situation by forcing a software firewall refresh using the *create a temporary network policy* method detailed earlier in this article.
-As long as `/etc/rackconnect-allow-custom-iptables` exists, RackConnect Automation does not remove the custom rules that you have created; it simply adds the RETURN rule necessary for iptables to process them.
+If you have created the `/etc/rackconnect-allow-custom-iptables` file, but RackConnect Automation has not yet updated iptables on your server, there is not a RETURN rule and iptables stop processing rules as soon as it reaches the end of the relevant `RS-RackConnect-*` chain.
+You can remedy the situation by forcing a software firewall refresh by using the *create a temporary network policy* method detailed earlier in this article.
+As long as `/etc/rackconnect-allow-custom-iptables` exists, RackConnect Automation does not remove the custom rules that you have created.
+It simply adds the RETURN rule necessary for iptables to process them.

 -   A RackConnect rule is already handling the packet.